DC23/trellabit.net/README.md

 * map the data model to the specific third-party service
 * translate the service interface methods to the specific service API

 I was planning to use [HabitRPG API .Net Client](https://github.com/marska/habitrpg-api-dotnet-client) for the Habitica integration, but development appears to have stalled in 2014 which means no support for the v3 Habitica API.
-Instead I plan to develop my own Habitica v3 API using
+Instead I plan to develop my own Habitica v3 API using [RestEase](https://github.com/canton7/RestEase) to manage the REST API.

-[RestEase](https://github.com/canton7/RestEase) to manage the REST API.
+I am using the model classes from HabitRPG API .Net Client, all these classes have a file header indicating their origin and the Git commit ID where they appear in their original form.
+All modifications to the files since that commit, and all files in the Model directory without the header are derivative work carried out withing this project.

 ## Logic Layer
 * `trellabit.logic`: The core routines that implement the available operations such as syncing cards from Trello to Habitica.